mfkiwl/IonoMoni/README.md

 ## Key Features

-- Supports STEC extraction using the dual-frequency carrier-to-code leveling (DFCCL) method
+- Supports STEC extraction using the dual-frequency carrier-to-code leveling (CCL) method
 - Supports STEC extraction based on the undifferenced and uncombined precise point positioning (UCPPP) method
+- Supports VTEC conversion based on ionospheric mapping function and STEC
-- Supports the calculation of the Rate of TEC Index (ROTI), a widely used indicator for detecting ionospheric irregularities and scintillation phenomena
+- Supports the calculation of the Rate of TEC Index (ROTI), a widely used indicator for detecting ionospheric irregularities of ionospheric diffractive effects
 - Supports the estimation of the Along Arc TEC Rate (AATR), an effective metric for monitoring ionospheric disturbances, especially during geomagnetic storms or in equatorial and polar regions
 - Supports processing of multi-GNSS observational data, including GPS, BDS, Galileo, and GLONASS constellations
 - Compatible with both Rinex 2.x and Rinex 3.x file formats